 This might sound familiar if you’ve been reading up on headless CMSes.
-But unlike a headless CMS, the decoupled CMS comes with a head but using it completely optional.
+But unlike a headless CMS, the decoupled CMS comes with a head but using it is completely optional.
 Whereas a headless CMS takes no responsibility for how content is displayed, a decoupled CMS is proactive.
 It prepares content for presentation and pushes it to the specified delivery environment of your application.
 This is a key difference between decoupled and headless CMSes.

 To put it simply, a decoupled CMS can do everything a headless CMS can, but also takes the presentation layer into consideration.
 Companies who choose decoupled CMSes want the flexibility of a separate frontend and backend but need some publishing support.
 Decoupled CMSes help future-proof your website too.
 You’re able to completely redesign the site without re-implementing the CMS itself.

 Projects with unlimited access to a team of developers who know what they're doing.
 Documentation work can be limited with decoupled CMSes

 Companies who don't work with eCommerce.
 Decoupled CMSes often don't support complex add-on functionality without a lot of extra coding